quisquous/cactbot/docs/RaidbossGuide.md

 Fields can also return a function that return a localized object as well.
 If the current locale does not exist in the object, the 'en' result will be returned.

+If multiple triggers match the same log line, they will be executed sequentially based on their order in the relevant zone file.

 Trigger elements are evaluated in this order, and must be listed in this order:

 - id